SovereignCloudStack/standards/Standards/scs-xxxx-v1-choice-of-identity.md

 ## DIDs (Decentralized Identifiers)

 **How to verify Identity at attestation time:**
-Depending on type of entity having identity
+Depending on type of entity having identity.

 **Form of "Verifiable Identity Document":**
 [Verifiable Credentials](https://www.w3.org/TR/vc-data-model/) containing ["Decentralized Identifier" aka DID](https://www.w3.org/TR/did-core/)

 **How to obtain "Verifiable Identity Document":**
-Depending on type of entity having identity
+Depending on type of entity having identity.

 **How to verify "Verifiable Identity Document" at resource API side:**
 Universally in the same manner for all identity types.